wso2/docs-is/en/docs/learn/self-registration-and-account-confirmation.md

 3. Fill in the user details, provide consent to share the requested information and then click **Register**.

-4. Once the user has registered, first you receive an account lock email because the account is locked until you confirm the account and then you receive an account confirmation email.
+4. Once the user has registered, user will receive a confirmation mail.

 5. Click **Confirm Registration** in the email or copy the link in the email to your browser to confirm the account.
-    Once you confirm the account, the account is unlocked and an email is sent.
+    Once you confirm the account, the account will be unlocked.

 !!! info "Want to resend the confirmation email?"